I hope you’ll love this Off The Shoulder Top sewing pattern for Women as much as I do!

 With the flowy fit and pretty little flutter sleeves, the top is so perfect for summer.
-The PDF pattern is free for you and available for download in Ladies sizes small, medium and large and extra large.
+The PDF pattern is free for you and available for download in Ladies sizes-small, medium, large, and extra-large.

 I have several styles of these tops in my closet right now and have been wanting to try my hand at sewing one.
 Some are the tops are more of a blouse-style with slits down the sleeve or raglan t-shirt style with the top half of the shoulders cut off and others are peasant style, with shirring around the neck, so the top can be worn on or off the shoulder.

 I was shopping online and came across this bandeau style off the shoulder top.
 It looked so cute on the model and was very inexpensive, so I had to order it.
 The top came and I liked the idea of it, but the fit was terrible and the fabric was not great either.

 So I did!

-What I love most about his pattern is you get the look of ruffles, without adding a big bulky ruffle right across the chest.
+- I love that you get the look of ruffles, without adding a big bulky ruffle right across the chest.
 (I’ve tried on so many ruffle tops like that and I still have not found one that is flattering, lol)

-I drafted a pattern for women in sizes small through xl.
+- I drafted a pattern for women in sizes small through xl.
 I had a hard time calculating the elastic cut sizes, especially for the arms.
 We’re all so different and everyone carries their weight in different areas, so I decided to leave out the elastic measurements and included instructions for taking your own arm and chest measurements for a custom fit on the elastic.
 (So whether your upper arm is fit and trim or a bit flabby, you can customize the fit of the sleeve for your most flattering look!)